lindsey98/Influence_function_metric_learning/README.md

 [2] Krause, J., Stark, M., Deng, J., & Fei-Fei, L. (2013).
 3d object representations for fine-grained categorization.
 In Proceedings of the IEEE international conference on computer vision workshops (pp. 554-561).

-[3] Oh Song, H., Xiang, Y., Jegelka, S., & Savarese, S. (2016).
-Deep metric learning via lifted structured feature embedding.
-In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 4004-4012).

-[4] Liu, Z., Luo, P., Qiu, S., Wang, X., & Tang, X. (2016).
+[3] Liu, Z., Luo, P., Qiu, S., Wang, X., & Tang, X. (2016).
 Deepfashion: Powering robust clothes recognition and retrieval with rich annotations.
 In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 1096-1104).